-Hordes of jet-setters, international students, and ex-pats use Voice over Internet Protocol (VoIP) services like Skype every day to keep in touch with their friends and family back home.
-However, in some countries, such as the United Arab Emirates (UAE), Skype and similar services are blocked entirely.
-In fact, in the UAE, there are only a handful of permitted VoIP services, and these tend to come with high monthly fees.
-Luckily, it’s easy enough to work around this issue by using a VPN.
+Skype is a convenient way to keep in touch with family and friends back home.
+However, in some countries, such as the United Arab Emirates (UAE), Skype and similar services are blocked.
+In fact, in the UAE, there are only a handful of permitted Voice over Internet Protocol (VoIP) services, and these tend to come with high monthly fees.
+Luckily, it’s easy to work around this issue by using a VPN.